 1992 Porsche 964 Carrera RS

-This particular 964 Carrera RS was special ordered new in January of 1992 by the exclusive Porsche Distributor of Japan, MIZWA in Tokyo.
+This excellent Porsche 964 Carrera RS was special ordered new in January of 1992 by the exclusive Porsche distributor of Japan, the Mitsuwa Corporation in Toyko (Mizwa).
 The order requested a standard German domestic market model in left-hand drive configuration with the exterior color in Polar Silver Metallic, and a standard interior in grey/black with black carpeting.
-No other options or requests were made and this Porsche was completed and invoiced new on May 7th, 1992.
-It would be delivered by ocean-freight shortly there after to the Port of Yokohama, Japan.
+This Porsche was completed and invoiced new on May 7th, 1992.
+It was delivered by ocean-freight shortly after to the Port of Yokohama, Japan.

-The RS cleared Japanese customs in an exempt status as a production left-hand drive vehicle and shortly after delivery to MIZWA was invoiced, sold new and registered for the road by the one and only private owner in September of 1992.
-Over the next 25 years, this Carrera RS covered just 14,735 kilometers / 9,155 miles.
+This RS cleaned Japanese customs in an exempt status as a production left-hand drive vehicle and was sold new and registered for the road in September of 1992.
+Over the next 25 years, this Carrera RS covered just 9,155 miles (14,735 kilometers).

 About the 964 Carrera RS